peterthomassen/draft-thomassen-dnsop-multialgo/draft-thomassen-dnsop-multialgo.md

 ## Signing Requirements

- 1. Signers must sign with at least one UNIVERSAL algorithm if any are present in the DS RRset or trust anchor set.
+ 1. Signers must sign with at least one UNIVERSAL algorithm if at least one UNIVERSAL algorithm is present in the DS RRset or trust anchor set.
 Other signatures are OPTIONAL.

  2. Absent any UNIVERSAL algorithms in the DS RRset or trust anchor set, signers MUST sign with all algorithm listed.